What I offer

 As a bonus I can also leave schools with a short musical for KS1 based on Daley B: script, songs and backing tracks.

-My rates are very reasonable: generally the minimum author fee recommended by the Society of Authors.
+Live visits cost no more than £50 per hour session.
 I also keep expenses to a minimum, partly thanks to having a senior railcard!
 I am happy to visit for just an hour, a half day (normally two hours) or a full day (normally four).
 If my workload allows, I am also available for short or long residencies.
 For further details, email me.

 Listen to tuition